ayrna/orca/doc/orca-tutorial.md

 algorithm = POM
 ```

-**Subsections** help to organize the file and are mandatory in the INI file:
+`ini` files include **Subsections** to help organize the configuration.
+These sections are mandatory:
- - `{general-conf}`: generic parts of the file.
+ - `{general-conf}`: generic parameters of the experiment, including the seed considered for random number generation, the directory containing the datasets, the datasets to be processed...
+All the parameters included here are the same for all the algorithms.
- - `{algorithm-parameters}`: algorithms and parameters selection.
+ - `{algorithm-parameters}`: here you can specify the algorithm to run and those parameters which are going to be fixed (not optimized through cross validation).
- - `{algorithm-hyper-parameters-to-cv}`: algorithms' hyper-parameters to optimise (see [Hyper-parameter optimization](orca-tutorial.md#hyper-parameter-optimization)).
+ - `{algorithm-hyper-parameters-to-cv}`: algorithms' hyper-parameters to optimise.
+For more details, see [Hyper-parameter optimization](orca-tutorial.md#hyper-parameter-optimization).

-The above file tells ORCA to run the algorithm `POM` for all the datasets specified in the list `datasets` (`datasets = all` processes all the datasets in `basedir`).
+The above file tells ORCA to run the algorithm `POM` for all the datasets specified in the list `datasets`.
+You can also use `datasets = all` to process all the datasets in `basedir`).
 Each of these datasets should be found at folder `basedir`, in such a way that ORCA expects one subfolder for each dataset, where the name of the subfolder must match the name of the dataset.
 Other directives are:
  - INI section `[pom-real]` sets the experiment identifier.
  - The `standarize` flag activates the standardization of the data (by using the mean and standard deviation of the train set).
  - Other parameters of the model depends on the specific algorithm (and they should be checked in the documentation of the algorithm).
 For instance, the kernel type is set up with `kernel` parameter.

 ## Hyper-parameter optimization

-Many machine learning methods depends on hyper-parameters to achieve optimal results.
+Many machine learning methods are very sensitive to the value considered for the hyper-parameters (consider, for example, support vector machines and the two associated parameters, cost and kernel width).
+They depend on hyper-parameters to achieve optimal results.
 ORCA automates hyper-parameter optimization by using a grid search with an internal nested *k*-fold cross-validation considering only the training partition.
-Let see an example for the optimisation of the two hyper-parameters of SVORIM: cost ('C') and kernel width parameter ('k', a.k.a *gamma*):
+Let see an example for the optimisation of the two hyper-parameters of SVORIM: cost (`C`) and kernel width parameter (`k`, a.k.a. *gamma*):
 ```ini
 # Experiment ID
 [svorim-mae-real]